jules2689/trudeau/docs/2020-04-17/post_news.md

 More possible credit to come for oil and gas companies that have been hit by a double want my of COVID-19 and significant drop in oil prices.
 I'll leave it there for you today.
 Let us bring you now to Toronto where the premier of Ontario, Doug ford, is speaking.

+I was worth the sacrifice.
+We paid a terrible toll fighting this virus.
+My heart breaks for those